QuentinRa/blog.quentinra.dev/cyber/privilege-escalation/linux/index.md

 <div class="row row-cols-md-2"><div>

 As there isn't much we can do as a regular user, we will try to elevate our level of privileges to root (administrator).
-You may have to do lateral movement first, i.g. moving to another account that has the same level of privilege, but may have different permissions.
+You may have to do horizontal escalation first, i.g. moving to another account that has the same level of privilege, but may have different permissions.

 * Find misconfiguration <small>(sudo, system files, NFS...)</small>
 * Find a vulnerable service and exploit it <small>(apache, mysql...)</small>